chrisross10/Trains/README.md

 ## Installation Instructions

 ### Make sure you have MSBuild installed.

 ## Windows
 If you are using a Windows machine, make sure you have the latest version of .NET installed first.
 MSBuild comes out of the box with .NET.

 ## Mac/Linux
 Please refer to the official Github repository for installation instructions on various platforms. https://github.com/Microsoft/msbuild.

 ## Assumptions

-The data or rail network map consists of routes: [StationFrom][StationTo][DistanceBetween], eg AB5.
++ The data or rail network map consists of routes: [StationFrom][StationTo][DistanceBetween], eg AB5.

-Each route must be comma seperated.
++ Each route must be comma seperated.

-The station names must only be one alpha-character, [a-zA-Z].
++ The station names must only be one alpha-character, [a-zA-Z].

-The distance may be of any integer size greater than ZERO.
++ The distance may be of any integer size greater than ZERO.

++ The application treats the unit of distance as *miles*.

 ## Run the application